pommicket/pugl/README.md

 - having non-constant loops in shaders is nice
 - there aren't that many browsers that support webgl and ES6 but not webgl2 (looking at caniuse.com, they probably make up around 2% of browser usage)

+### widget description

+- `.alt` - alternate text for searching. e.g. a widget with name "Foo" and alt "bar" will show up in searches for both "foo" and "bar".